laminas/automatic-releases/README.md

 ### Working on bug fixes

-Bug fixes should be applied on the version which introduced the issue and then synchronized all way to the current default release branch.
+Bug fixes should be applied on the version which introduced the issue and then synchronized all way to the current default release branch via merge-ups.

 ### Releasing